owncloud/music/README.md

 Normally, the Music app detects any new audio files in the filesystem on application start and scans metadata from those to its database tables when the user clicks the prompt.
 The Music app also detects file removals and modifications on the background and makes the required database changes automatically.

-If the database would somehow get corrupted, the user can force it to be rebuilt by navigating to the Personal settings and changing the option "Music" > "Path to your music collection".
+If the database would somehow get corrupted, the user can force it to be rebuilt by opening the settings (at the bottom of the left pane) and changing the option "Path to your music collection".

 ### Commands